 The District Board of Directors establishes budgets for the General Fund.
 Budgetary control is legally maintained at the fund level for the General Fund.
-The budget includes appropriations (budgeted expenditures) on a line-item basis and the means of financing them (budgeted revenues).
+The budget includes appropriations (budgeted expenditures) on a lineitem basis and the means of financing them (budgeted revenues).

-The District fiscal year is from July 1 through June 30 of the next calendar year and the budget is adopted on a basis consistent with generally accepted accounting principles.
+The District fiscal year is from July 1 through June 30 of the next calendar year and the budget is adopted on a basis consistent with generally accepted accounting principles which is the modified accrual basis of accounting for the General Fund.